skarlman/Considition_2023/README.md

 * Shared - Pocos and config
 * Solution submitter - Rest proxy to handle retries and allow fast submissions for the game regardless of the server (big part of the success for 2022)

+The whole "algorithm" is contained in the [Genetics folder](https://github.com/skarlman/Considition_2023/tree/master/Considition2023-Cs/Genetics) of the Considition2023-Cs project

 ## Algorithm
-There are two variations of the game - Normal maps and Sandbox maps
+There are two variations of the game - Normal maps and Sandbox maps.
+It is a genetic algorithm *(very AI, much wow!)* that evolves and finds the optimal solution on it's own.

 ### Normal maps
 A gene consists of two numbers, how many of each type of refill stations.
 It is initialized randomly between 0-2, and in 95% of the cases one is set to 0 to not mix stations (hypothesis, it will very rarely be optimal to mix)